abhi-singh-123/Lending-club-case-study/README.md

       - Trend shows people with unverified income source are more likely to default.
       - Loan grade 'G' loans has 50% chance of defaulting while Loan Grade 'A' loans has just 5%
       - Higher dti means higher risk to default. dti with value 20-30 has more 16% risk to default¶
-      - If the enquiry in last 6 months is higher than 2 is more likely to default
+      - If the enquiry in last 6 months if higher than 2 is more likely to default
       - Loans issued in May, June and october interestingly has higher defaulters

 #### Bivariate Analysis

+      This was done to draw inference based on 2 variables/features taken into account together.

       - Funded amount was higher for people who defaulted in every income group
       - Higher DTI and funded amount greater than 10k led to more defaulters
       - 4-7 inquiries in last 6 months and higher loan/funded amount(> 12k) leading to more defaulters